-The SVM-Fisher, SVM-Pairwise, LA-Kernel and Mismatch results were obtained from Saigo et al. (2004).
-The SVM-HMMSTR results were obtained from Hou et al. (2004) and correspond to the best-performing scheme (the authors did not report ROC values).
+The SVM-Fisher, SVM-Pairwise, LA-Kernel, and Mismatch results were obtained from [26].
+The SVM-HMMSTR results were obtained from [11] and correspond to the bestperforming scheme (the authors did not report ROC values).
 The Profile results were obtained locally by running the publicly available implementation of the scheme obtained from the authors.
 The ROC50 value of the best performing scheme has been underlined.